-- It could take from 4 to 6 months to be prepared for your wedding so you should act accordingly.
+It could take from 4 to 6 months to prepare for your wedding, so please plan accordingly.
+Contact Carolina Breton in the Parish Office (863-646-3556).

 Frequently Asked Questions